hankcs/HanLP/README.md

 ## RESTful APIs

 Tiny packages in several KBs for agile development and mobile applications.
-An auth key is required and [a free one can be applied here](https://bbs.hankcs.com/t/apply-for-free-hanlp-restful-apis/3178) under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+An auth key is required and [a free one can be applied here](https://bbs.hankcs.com/t/apply-for-free-hanlp-restful-apis/3178) under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

  ### Python